 1. Guard dog security pepper spray

 The guard dog security pepper spray acts as a convenient protection against dogs and human assailants.
-With its 18 percentage OC percentage it carries the ability to put a punch into each and every spray.
+With its 18% OC percentage it carries the ability to put a punch into each and every shot.

 You can get the guard dog security pepper spray in the keychain size or a full size 3 ounce canister.